X Minus One: Overview

 The series was canceled after the 126th broadcast on January 9, 1958.
-However, the early 1970s brought a wave of nostalgia for old-time radio; a new experimental episode, "The Iron Chancellor" by Robert Silverberg, was produced in 1973, but it failed to revive the series.
+However, the early 1970s brought a wave of nostalgia for old-time radio.
+A new experimental episode, "The Iron Chancellor" by Robert Silverberg, was produced in 1973, but it failed to revive the series.
 NBC also tried broadcasting the old recordings, but their irregular once-monthly scheduling kept even devoted listeners from following the broadcasts.

 The series was re-released in podcast form beginning on June 22, 2007.

-In November 2008, Counter-Productions Theatre Company became the first theater company to stage three episodes, "The Parade", "A Logic Named Joe", and "Hallucination Orbit".
+In November 2008, Counter-Productions Theatre Company in Rhode, Island, United States adapted three X Minus One Episodes to the stage: "The Parade", "A Logic Named Joe", and "Hallucination Orbit".
+The theatrical troupe did annual adaptations of X Minus One until 2016.